New Jersey Couple's GoFundMe Campaign To Help Homeless Man 'Was Predicated On a Lie'

 McClure and D'Amico squandered the vast majority of the ill-gotten fortune within four months of launching the campaign, according to Coffina.
 They splurged on a BMW, spent lavishly on vacations, purchased high-end handbags and "hit the casinos."

-By mid-March, McClure and D'Amico began discussing their mounting debts over texts, Coffina said.
+By mid-March, McClure and D'Amico had begun discussing their mounting debts over texts, Coffina said.

-But, while McClure worried they had less than $10,000 remaining, D'Amico assured her a windfall from a book deal they were pursuing would "dwarf the money generated by the GoFundMe campaign," according to Coffina.
+But while McClure worried they had less than $10,000 remaining, D'Amico assured her a windfall from a book deal they were pursuing would "dwarf the money generated by the GoFundMe campaign," according to Coffina.

 The criminal investigation into the fundraising campaign was launched after Bobbitt filed a civil suit against the couple, whom he accused of mismanaging money raised on his behalf.
 Had the homeless Marine veteran not started a highly publicized litigious battle over the money, "there's a good chance they might have gotten away with it," Coffina said.

 Bobbitt estimates he received approximately $75,000 from McClure and D'Amico.
-The couple maintained they'd given him $200,000 over several months.
-They claimed they kept control over the money because Bobbitt is a drug addict.
+The couple maintained they had given him $200,000 over several months.
+They said they kept control over the money because Bobbitt is a drug addict.
 "That's like me handing him a loaded gun," D'Amico told the Philadelphia Inquirer at the time.

 At the news conference, Coffina said McClure, D'Amico and Bobbitt had known each other for at least one month prior to the GoFundMe campaign.
-He suggested they likely met at the I-95 off-ramp — the same one featured in the now infamous photo — near the SugarHouse casino, which the couple frequented often.
+He suggested they very likely met at the I-95 off-ramp — the same one featured in the now infamous photo — near the SugarHouse casino, which the couple frequented often.

-Coffina also noted the story of the empty gas tank is not new to Bobbitt.
+Coffina also noted that the story of the empty gas tank is not new to Bobbitt.
 In 2012, he posted a similar tale on his Facebook page, only in that version Bobbitt lived in North Carolina and said the woman was stranded by an empty gas tank and a flat tire.
 He said in that case he was moved to give her the last of his money.

 "I don't think that's a coincidence," Coffina said.